quillfires/aioBML/.github/CONTRIBUTING.md

 ### Git Commit Guidelines

 - Use present tense (e.g. "Add feature" not "Added feature")
-- Limit all lines to 72 characters or less.
 - Reference issues or pull requests outside of the first line.
     - Please use the shorthand `#123` and not the full URL.